halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superstream-payment-requirements.md

 The employee’s Superannuation record for the Superannuation Product Code has been changed or deleted after payments have been made to the fund during the Superannuation Reporting period.

-In the Payroll Employee card/Navigate ribbon/Superannuation add the deleted Superannuation Product Code.
+Add the deleted Superannuation Product Code in the Employee Superannuation on the Payroll Employee card.
 Change the amounts and percentage value to zero to prevent the deduction from processing in future pay journals.

 [GoToTop](#superstream-payment-requirements)